Arts District Liberty Station

 Cabrillo National Monument

-Visitors of all ages can enjoy and explore this 20-acre outdoor haven to more than 80 domesticated livestock from around the world.
+Visitors of all ages can enjoy and explore this 20-acre outdoor haven home to more than 80 domesticated livestock from around the world.
 Fun and educational interactive presentations encourage an appreciation for animals, nature, sustainable farming and our ecosystem.
-5178 Japatul Spur, Alpine, 619.320.4942, childrensnatureretreat.com
+5178 Japatul Spur, Alpine, 619.320.4942. childrensnatureretreat.com

 Explore Mission Bay like never before with this new water-propelled jet-pack adventure that allows you to fly over and through the water.
-First time flyers and returning vets alike will love the sky-high experience.
-1010 Santa Clara Place, Mission Bay, 888.553.6471.
+First-time flyers and returning vets alike will love the sky-high experience.
+1010 Santa Clara Pl., Mission Bay, 888.553.6471. jetpackamerica.com

-The 189-acre adventure park features thousands of marine animals including killer whales plus fish, reptiles and birds. $89; kids 3–9 $83; kids 2 and under free.
-Parking: $14-19.
-Open daily; call for hours and combo rates.
-500 SeaWorld Drive, Mission Bay Park, 800.25.SHAMU. seaworldsandiego.com
+The 189-acre adventure park features thousands of marine animals including killer whales plus fish, reptiles and birds.
+See website for hours and admission prices.
+500 SeaWorld Dr., Mission Bay, 800.25.SHAMU. seaworldsandiego.com

 Spanish Village Art Center